rohanraj-aipro/Google-Search/README.md

 # Google-Search
 # An OSINT Framework to Search in Google without Having Google Installed or Without Opening Google
+# Works On Any OS With Python Installed

 ## Installation For Debian Linux or Termux:-
 ```